 Class announcements: I will send all important class-wide messages through the Announcements tool in CarmenCanvas.
 Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages.

-Discussion board: I will check and reply to messages in the discussion boards periodically.
+Discussion board: I will check and reply to messages in the discussion boards once mid-week and once at the end of the week.